Ace of Wands (tarot card): History

-Card Description/Mythological Image
+Description and imagery

 There are different versions of the Ace of Wands as well as different interpretations of their meaning.

 One is that a hand comes out from a cloud holding a flowering wand.
 In the distance is a mountain peak surmounted by a castle.

 Another says that the image found on the Ace of Wands card is the rod with which Moses used to strike the water out of the rock or the club of Hercules.

-How the Ace of Wands relates to life
+Meanings and interpretations

 Upright

 When the Ace of Wands appears upright, readers often interpret a call for creativity and ambition.

 Reversed

 If the Ace of Wands appears reversed, it is often taken as circumstances delaying progress.

 Work

 Tarot readers often interpret the Ace of Wands as a sign of new and positive future, especially in the area of occupation.

 Love

 If the reader is single, this card may be seen as the indication of the beginning of a new romantic relationship.
 If one is already committed, the Ace tells that the relationship will undergo a 'new beginning,' and those in it will rise to new levels of understanding each other.